randommm/rabbitmq-website/site/oauth2.md

 Nowadays it is very rare you configure RabbitMQ with signing keys, when RabbitMQ can automatically download them as explained in the previous section.
 However, RabbitMQ supports those edge cases where you need to statically configure the signing keys, or when you need to support symmetric signing keys as opposed to the most widely used asymmetric keys.

-The examples given below uses [Cloud Foundry UAA](https://github.com/cloudfoundry/uaa) as OAuth 2.0 provider.
+The example given below uses [Cloud Foundry UAA](https://github.com/cloudfoundry/uaa) as OAuth 2.0 provider.

 To get the signing key from the [OAuth 2.0 provider UAA](https://github.com/cloudfoundry/uaa), use the [token_key endpoint](https://docs.cloudfoundry.org/api/uaa/version/4.6.0/index.html#token-key-s)